In Ireland, A Vote Is Expected This Spring On Expanding Abortion Rights

 She flew to the Netherlands.
 But most Irish women seeking abortions go to the U.K. Ireland's health minister says 3,265 Irish women got abortions in Britain in 2016, the most recent year for which figures are available.

-But that number only reflects the number of women who give Irish home addresses at abortion clinics.
+But that number reflects only the number of women who give Irish home addresses at abortion clinics.
 Others give temporary U.K. addresses or refuse to provide any home address at all.

-That number of 3,265 women represents a decline from past years.
+That number, 3,265, represents a decline from past years.
 In 2001, at least 6,673 Irish women traveled to the U.K. for abortions.
 The decline coincides with the availability of abortion pills online, through the black market.
 Such pills are illegal in Ireland and are often seized by postal authorities.
-But one 2016 report shows that 1,642 abortion pill packages were sent to Ireland by a single provider from 2010 to 2012.
+But one 2016 report showed that 1,642 abortion pill packages were sent to Ireland by a single provider from 2010 to 2012.

 Experts, no matter their stance on the issue, generally acknowledge that Irish women get abortions at roughly the same rate as other Europeans — they just have to go abroad for it.

 The expense can be daunting.
-Abortion clinics in the U.K. offer discounts to women traveling from jurisdictions where the procedure is illegal, but it still costs hundreds of dollars — plus the cost of travel, accommodation and time off work or school.
+Abortion clinics in the U.K. offer discounts to women traveling from jurisdictions where the procedure is illegal, but it still costs hundreds of dollars — plus the cost of travel, accommodations and time off from work or school.

 To help them, there's a network of volunteers discreetly shuttling thousands of Irish women to abortion clinics.